 The full structure is illustrated in figure 1.
 Sub-solution strings from lower populations are cascaded upwards using suitable crossover and selection mechanisms.
 For instance, fixed crossover points are used such that a solution from sub-population (1) combined with one from (1+2) forms a new solution in sub-population (1+2).
 Each sub-population performs 50% of crossovers uniform with two parents from itself.
-The other 50% are done by taking one parent from itself and the other from a suitable lower level population and then performing a fixed-point crossover.
+The other 50% are done by taking one parent from itself and the other from a suitable lower level population (picked at random) and then performing a fixed-point crossover.
 Bottom level sub-populations use only uniform crossover.
 The top level (all) population randomly chooses the second parent from all other populations.
 Although the full problem is as epistatic as before, the sub-problems are less so as the interaction between nurse grades is (partially) ignored.
 Compatibility problems of combining the parts are reduced by the pyramidal structure with its hierarchical and gradual combining.
-This can be seen as similar to the "Island Injection" parallel GA system [Eby et al. 1999].

 Using this approach improved solution quality in comparison to a standard genetic algorithm was recorded.
 Initially roulette wheel selection based on fitness rank had been used to choose parents.
-The fitness of each substring is calculated using a substitute fitness measure based on the requests and cover as detailed above, i.e. the possibility of more qualified nurses covering for less-qualified ones is partially ignored.
+The fitness of each sub-string is calculated using a substitute fitness measure based on the requests and cover as detailed above, i.e. the possibility of more qualified nurses covering for less-qualified ones is partially ignored.
 Unsatisfied constraints are still included via a penalty function.
 This paper will investigate various partnering strategies between the agents of the sub-populations to improve upon these results.